-Thomas moved to Brazil in 2012, and later, at a party in London, met Erica Roden, a member of MixTape Club.
-They moved to Australia one year later (Roden is Australian, hence their ensuing interest in coffee shops), and then to NYC in 2014.
-Around this time, they began to consider bringing the MixTape Club into the physical retail space, inspired by other mixed-use businesses they’d seen anywhere from NYC to Berlin and Tokyo.
+In 2014, Brian Thomas and his partner Erica Roden began to consider bringing the MixTape Club into the physical retail space, inspired by other mixed-use businesses they’d seen anywhere from NYC to Berlin and Tokyo.
 They dipped their toe in the water last year, opening an online record shop, and after learning the ropes, they eventually found a storefront in Bed-Stuy for their brick-and-mortar.

 But they knew that record stores had the tendency to intimidate the casual music fan.